stokarenko/it-duel-2016/README.md

 * Move API URL and token to config file
 * Cleanup connectivity
 * Recursive to iterative (?)
+* Describe some cool programming tricks
+* One pathologic image is not perfect ((

 ## LICENSE
 MIT License.
 Copyright (c) 2015 Sergey Tokarenko, Dmitriy Kiriyenko, Alexey Kudryashov.